HenrikMoe/Service-Infrastructure/README.md

 # Finance

-- **Retard Global**
-  - **Retarded APR, Box Office, 7 Star Token Projects:** Enlightenment based token project exploiting the fear, uncertaintity, and deress phenomena while also giving people something to do when the economy is perfect.
-Extorts NWO and Northop nethead capital during the get-raped phase of the $RAPR token.
-    - **Standard:** GFD Propoganda, GFD SEM, GFD Art

 - **Free Market, Venture, Family, Endownment Capital Exchange Monitoring**
   - **Securities and Exchanges Monitoring (SEM):** Monitoring and approval of all financial security assets.
      - **Standard:** GFD SEM